omar-nafea/FullStack/React_Basics/6_ReactStates.md

 export default MealsProvider
 ```
 Before exporting the `mealsProvider` component, set a `useMealsListContexts` variable to the `useContext` and passing the `mealsContexts` as its single argument.
-This makes it easier for me to destructure the meals objects from the use meals list context variable.
+This makes it easier for me to destructure the meals objects from the `useMealsListContext` variable.

 Finally, in the `mealsList` component,   I'm accessing the context date by importing the `useMealsListContext` from the `mealsProvider` file.